mbiggio/cplex-rs/README.md

 Safe rust bindings for [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer), based on the existing [rplex](https://github.com/emallson/rplex/tree/master) project.
 It adds a few features on top of `rplex`, such as:
+* parameter namespaces consistent with the native C/C++ CPLEX API
 * more structured error handling
 * possibility to add variables and constraints in batch
 * raw bindings generate at compile time parsing the actual cplex header